-The number of charges and number of people charged and convicted of family violence offences.
+The number of finalised charges and number of people with finalised charges and convicted of family violence offences.
 This is the most comprehensive family violence offences data published by the Ministry of Justice.

 Offences related to family violence

-The number of charges and number of people charged and convicted of offences related to family violence including Breach of protection order, Common assault (domestic), Male assaults female, Assault on a family member, and Strangulation/suffocation.
+The number of finalised charges and number of people with finalised charges and convicted of offences related to family violence including Breach of protection order, Common assault (domestic), Male assaults female, Assault on a family member, and Strangulation/suffocation.

-The number of charges and number of people charged and convicted of sexual offences by sexual offence type (e.g. rape) and victim type.
+The number of finalised charges and number of people with finalised charges and convicted of sexual offences by sexual offence type (e.g. rape) and victim type.

 Harmful digital communication offences

-The number of charges and number of people charged and convicted of Harmful Digital Communications Act offences.
+The number of finalised charges and number of people with finalised charges and convicted of Harmful Digital Communications Act offences.